algorealmInc/Triggr/README.md

 ---

 ### How to Write Triggers
-Triggers watch out for events that match their condition and executes the rules that was set e.g deleting a record.
+Triggers watch out for events that match their condition and execute the rules that was set e.g deleting a record.
-Below are four common patterns.
+Below are the four major patterns of writing triggers:

 ---

-1. Using a Conditional

-Reacting to events with a condition:
+1. Using a Conditional i.e reacting to events with a condition:

 ```rust
 /* Events defined in your contract */